RemiPelloux/RemiPelloux/README.md

 💡 Passionate about sharing my knowledge and learning from others.
 Aspiring to be a professor and share my love of development with others.

 🙌 Excited to bring my enthusiasm and skills to any project that I am a part of, and looking forward to the opportunity to work with you and contribute my expertise to your team.

+Most of my commit are private because i'm working for private project <3